-A career as an Ophthalmic Technician is an exciting one for people who are interested in healthcare, enjoy working with patients, and want advance their career.
-The best news is that you don’t have to invest a ton of money and time into a traditional medical school program.
+A career as an Ophthalmic Technician is an exciting one for people who are interested in healthcare, enjoy working with patients, and want to advance their career.
+The best news is that you don't have to invest a ton of money and time into a traditional medical school program.
 Certification programs help you to get all the training you need, or you can even receive free training on-the-job.
-The demand for Ophthalmic Technicians is very high, so it’s very possible to get jobs fast.
+The demand for Ophthalmic Technicians is very high, so it's very possible to get started in this field quickly.

 Here are some necessary skills needed to become an Ophthalmic Tech, how to do it, and associations to help you do so:

 Ophthalmic Technicians are going to be working with people and ophthalmic equipment for the majority of the day, so it is important to exhibit the following skill sets:

 - People/Interpersonal Skills

 Pathways To Become An Ophthalmic Technician

 There are several different pathways to becoming an Ophthalmic Technician.
 A high school diploma or GED is required, but many employers look for a mix of education, training, and certifications as well.
 Below are some of the ways that you can get experience and become an Ophthalmic Technician or Certified Ophthalmic Technician:

 - Start as a Certified Ophthalmic Assistant (COA) - Many Ophthalmic Technicians enter the field by becoming a Certified Ophthalmic Assistant.
 To qualify for certification, you must compete an accredited training program or competed an independent study course.
 After becoming a COA and completing the requisite number of hours on the job, you can qualify to earn the intermediate level certification and become a Certified Ophthalmic Technician.